When we use GRUB as the boot loader we can setup a full disk LUKS encryption system without any use of a separated unencrypted boot partition.

 Bootstrap the system (ignore any complaints from dracut):

-Chroot into the newly created system and set stuff up:
+Chroot into the newly created system and set it up:

 # chroot /mnt /bin/bash # passwd # chsh -s /bin/bash # ln -sf /usr/share/zoneinfo/Europe/Copenhagen /etc/localtime # echo LANG=en_US.UTF-8 > /etc/locale.conf # echo "en_US.UTF-8 UTF-8" >> /etc/default/libc-locales # xbps-reconfigure -f glibc-locales # echo my-hostname > /etc/hostname